 How much are dues?
 What do they cover?

-Each boy pays $140/year Pack 157 dues, discounted based on his participation in the annual popcorn fundraiser.
-This covers BSA registration, council program fee, insurance, Boys’ Life magazine subscription, Cub Scout Handbook, neckerchief, Pack 157 unit badge,council shoulder emblem and World Crest emblem.
+Each boy pays $150/calendar year Pack 157 dues.
+This covers BSA registration, council program fee, insurance, Boys’ Life magazine subscription, Cub Scout Handbook, neckerchief, Pack 157 unit badge, council shoulder emblem and World Crest emblem.
 The balance helps pay for badges, awards and den meeting expenses.

 What do I need to pay for besides dues?